World Book Capital: Amsterdam 2008

-The programme of Amsterdam World Book Capital, named 'Open Book, Open Mind', was centred around these three people: Spinoza, Anne Frank and Annie M. G. Schmidt.
+Amsterdam, the capital of the Netherlands, was selected because of the quality and diversity of its book promotion programme, international character, and the involvement of local, national, and international participants, both public and private, in the book sector.
+The programme of Amsterdam World Book Capital, named 'Open Book, Open Mind', was centred around these three people: Spinoza, Anne Frank, and Annie M. G. Schmidt.
 In addition to the central theme, the programme carried out events towards the Municipal Council's three objectives: